GeDiez/react-use-formless/example/README.md

 # Getting Started

-Using a form have never been so easy!
+Using a form has never been so easy!
 Try it!

 ## Step 1
-First it's necessary to [install](#Installing) react-useFormless using npm or yarn then import it.
+First it's necessary to [install](#Installing) react-useFormless via npm or yarn and then import it.

 ```js
 import { useFormeless } from 'react-useFormless';